Can You File a Lawsuit Against Uber for An Accident?

 Why You Need an Experienced Local Lawyer for an Uber Accident Lawsuit

 Uber’s insurance coverage amounts available to its drivers are confusing and limited.
 Therefore, filing and pursuing an accident lawsuit against Uber can be a daunting proposition.
-That is why you need the advice, counsel and representation of a local personal injury lawyer experienced in handling Uber insurance claims.
+That is why you need the advice, counsel, and representation of a local personal injury lawyer experienced in handling Uber insurance claims.

 Why a local lawyer?
-Each state has its own time periods, called statutes of limitations, during which you must file your suit.
+Each state has its periods, called statutes of limitations, during which you must file your suit.
 Generally, these periods range from one to three years after the date of your accident.
 However, your local attorney will know the precise statute of limitations applicable to your injuries in your state.

 They will also know how to determine whether to sue only the Uber driver or the driver plus the company itself.
-Finally, he or she can help calculate what damages you should claim based on the seriousness of your injuries, the pain and suffering you have experienced, how much time you have lost from work and other factors.
+Finally, he or she can help calculate what damages you should claim based on the seriousness of your injuries, the pain and suffering you have experienced, how much time you have lost from work, and other factors.

 Work With an Experienced Local Lawyer